 Undesirable side effects observed in our clinical trials, whether or not they are caused by our product candidates, could result in the delay, suspension or termination of clinical trials by us, the FDA or other regulatory authorities for a number of reasons.
 In addition, because the patients in our clinical trials are suffering from life-threatening diseases, are often suffering from multiple complicating conditions and, in the case of transplant patients, are in a position of extreme immune deficiency at the time that they receive our therapy, it may be difficult to accurately assess the relationship between our product candidates and adverse events experienced by very ill patients.
-In January 2018, we received notice from the FDA that all clinical trials of BPX-501 in the United States have been placed on a clinical hold following three cases of encephalopathy deemed as possibly related to BPX-501, and we are currently unable to continue to enroll additional patients in these trials until the FDA lifts the clinical hold.
+For example, in January 2018, we announced that we had received notice from the FDA that a clinical hold had been placed on our U.S. clinical trials of rivo-cel following three cases of encephalopathy deemed as possibly related to rivo-cel.
+In April 2018, we announced that the FDA had lifted the clinical hold following consultation between us and the FDA and agreement on amendments to the study protocols, including guidance on monitoring and management of certain neurologic adverse events.
+The FDA or foreign regulatory authorities, including in Europe, could in the future take similar actions, which would harm our business.
 If we elect or are required to delay, suspend or terminate any clinical trial of any product candidates that we develop, the commercial prospects of such product candidates will be harmed and our ability to generate product revenues from any of these product candidates will be delayed or eliminated.
 Serious adverse events observed in clinical trials could hinder or prevent market acceptance of the product candidate at issue.
 Any of these occurrences may harm our business, prospects, financial condition and results of operations significantly.